-5.1.7 Initiation of Amendment to Local Planning Policy No. 7.5.13 - Percent for Art
+9.1.7 Initiation of Amendment to Local Planning Policy No. 7.5.13 - Percent for Art

-Ward: Both Date: 4 September 2015 Precinct: All File Ref: SC1562 Attachments: 1 - Draft Amended Policy advertised) 2 - Policy No. 7.5.13 - Fadvertising and Admichanges) 3 - Policy No. 7.5.13 - Perchanges) 4 - Summary of Proposed Factorisms 5 - Summary of Submission Percent for Ainistration accent for Art Art showing changes after mendments (with tracked (clean copy without tracked Tabled Items: Nil Reporting Officers: Y Coyne, Coordinator Arts & Creativity J Anthony, Manager Community Development Responsible Officer: G Poezyn, Director Planning
+Ward: Both Date: 4 September 2015 Precinct: All File Ref: SC1562 Attachments: 1 - Draft Amended Policy No. 7.5.13 - Percent for Public Art (as advertised) 2 - Policy No. 7.5.13 - Percent for Art showing changes after advertising and Administration amendments (with tracked changes) (updated) 3 - Policy No. 7.5.13 - Percent for Art (clean copy without tracked changes) (updated) 4 - Summary of Proposed Policy Changes and Comments (updated) 5 - Summary of Submissions Tabled Items: Nil Reporting Officers: Y Coyne, Coordinator Arts & Creativity J Anthony, Manager Community Development Responsible Officer: G Poezyn, Director Planning Services

-- 1. AUTHORISES the Chief Executive Officer to advertise the amended Local Planning Policy No. 7.5.13 - Percent for Art (Attachment 3) pursuant to Clause 47 of the City's Town Planning Scheme No. 1 and the City's Policy No. 4.1.5 -Community Consultation: and - 2.
-NOTES the submissions received in relation to the previous consultation of Draft Policy No. 7.5.13 - Percent for Public Art, included in Attachment 5 and ENDORSES Administration's responses to those submissions.
+- 1. AUTHORISES the Chief Executive Officer to advertise the amended Local Planning Policy No. 7.5.13 Percent for Art (Attachment 3) pursuant to Clause 47 of the City's Town Planning Scheme No. 1 and the City's Policy No. 4.1.5 Community Consultation; and - 2.
+NOTES the submissions received in relation to the previous consultation of Draft Policy No. 7.5.13 Percent for Public Art, included in Attachment 5 and ENDORSES Administration's responses to those submissions.